Color killer

-The color killer is an electronic stage in color TV receiver sets which acts as a cutting circuit to cut off color processing when the TV set receives a monochrome signal.
+The color killer is an electronic stage in color television receiver sets which acts as a cutting circuit to cut off color processing when the TV set receives a monochrome signal.

 Monochromatic transmission

 When a receiver is tuned to a monochrome transmission, the displayed scene should have no color components.
 Hardware failure in the color killer stage may cause false color pattern display even during monochrome transmission.

 In normal color reception, high frequency luminance is mistaken for color, causing relatively invisible false color patterns.
-The reason for this invisibility is due to a key feature of NTSC/PAL, chroma/luminance frequency interleaving, where these false patterns are in complementary colors for adjacent video frames, allowing the human eye to average out the false color patterns.
+The reason for this invisibility is due to a key feature of NTSC/PAL chroma/luma frequency interleaving, where these false patterns are in complementary colors for adjacent video frames, allowing the human eye to average out the false color patterns.
 If, during a monochrome transmission, a color killer failure allows color processing activation when it should not, a chroma subcarrier in the color processing stages is regenerated with no reference, giving that subcarrier enough frequency error that the chroma/luminance interleaving feature of NTSC/PAL no longer works, making the false color patterns, overlaying the otherwise monochrome picture, much more visible to the human eye.

 Also, when the color killer fails during a monochrome transmission, external noise caused by a weak signal shows up as colored confetti interference.

 Color transmission

-In a color TV waveform, a reference pulse, called the burst, is transmitted along the back porch portion of the video signal.
+In a color TV waveform, a reference pulse, called the color burst, is transmitted along the back porch portion of the video signal.
 If the transmitted signal is monochromatic, then the burst is not transmitted.
 The color killer is actually a muting circuit in the chroma section which supervises the burst and turns off the color processing if no burst is received (i.e. when the received signal is monochromatic.)
 The main purpose of the color burst in the first place is a reference for the receiver to regenerate the chroma subcarrier, which in turn is utilized to demodulate the color difference signals.

 High frequency external interference caused by poor reception conditions causes colored confetti interference overlaying the picture.